efantnu/drep-2021-collab-MINESParisTech-NTNU/README.md

 # Data sets
-This repository contains the data sets of the paper "Allocation of spinning reserves for autonomous grids subject to frequency stability constraints and short-term renewable power variations" authored by Louis Polleux, Erick F. Alves, Magnus Korpås, Elisabetta Tedeschi, and Gilles Guerassimoff.
+This repository contains the data sets of the paper "Allocation of spinning reserves in autonomous grids considering frequency stability constraints and short-term solar power variations" authored by Erick F. Alves, Louis Polleux, Gilles Guerassimoff, Magnus Korpås, Elisabetta Tedeschi.
 With these files, it is possible to reproduce most simulations and results obtained in the paper.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6334827.svg)](https://doi.org/10.5281/zenodo.6334827)